rajeski/People_Analytics/README.md

 Examples include;

-Compensation - examining pay-disparities
+1. Compensation - examining pay-disparities
-Mentorship - are new employees assigned tenured staff?
+2. Mentorship - are new employees assigned tenured staff?
-Promotions - what tangible career advancement opportunities does the firm offer?
+3. Promotions - what tangible career advancement opportunities does the firm offer?
+4. Management - has a toxic work environment been ignored, e.g., in the Sales, Technical and Support Departments?